- Everest Base Camp elevation and altitude profile

-Generally, aerobic workout like brisk walking, swimming, and jogging helps prepare for Everest Base Camp Trek.
-The simplest exercise like cycling and stairs climbing also fosters health and reduces the risk of altitude sickness.
+Generally, aerobic workouts like brisk walking, swimming, and jogging help prepare for Everest Base Camp Trek.
+The simplest exercise, like cycling and stair climbing, also fosters health and reduces the risk of altitude sickness.

 3. How is the accommodation at high altitudes?

 Accommodations in Everest Base Camp are super diverse.
-From lodges to hotels and guest houses, there are enough options for trekkers to pick.
-However, the choices for accommodation get fewer after climbing high altitude.
+From lodges to hotels and guest houses, there are enough options for trekkers.
+However, the choices for accommodation get fewer after climbing high altitudes.

-Due to the high exposed region, there’s not much to find in the upper hills except a few tea houses and homestays.
+Due to the highly exposed region, there’s little to find in the upper hills except for a few tea houses and homestays.
 The service standard available in tea houses is acceptable, but they’re not so great.

-They have basic facilities with a single bedroom, bedsheet, blanket, and a pillow to sleep.
+They have basic facilities with a single bedroom, bedsheet, blanket, and pillow.
 Meanwhile, the cost of these tea houses is reasonable, making the deal pretty fair.
 Trekkers can also buy their dinner and breakfast in the tea houses.

-4. How long does it takes to climb the base camp?
+4. How long does it take to climb the base camp?

-5. How difficult is it to fight against Everest Base Camp elevation in winter?
+5. How difficult is fighting against Everest Base Camp elevation in winter?

 With a long-distance trail of 38.58 miles from Lukla, the Everest Base Camp hike is naturally challenging.
-The paths heading to base camp are steep and usually layered in snow, making it impossible to get the grip.
+The paths to base camp are steep and usually layered in snow, making it impossible to get a grip.

-But it’s the weather at an elevation of 5,364 meters that makes the base camp trek a lot harder and nerve-wracking.
-Hiking the camp is incredibly challenging in winter due to heavy snowfall and storms.
+But the weather at an elevation of 5,364 meters makes the base camp trek a lot harder and nerve-wracking.
+Heavy snowfall and storms make Hiking the camp incredibly challenging in winter.

 The harsh weather can bring the trek to a halt or leave the trekkers stranded on the trail.
 It’s why visitors are cautioned about the weather or suggested to read the weather forecast before climbing high.